Volunteer OpportunitiesPhotograph by Thomas Balsamo

 The Senior Lunch and Activity Program

-BACOA offers lunch programs twice a week for seniors.
-A hot noonday meal is provided at the Barrington Park District on Monday and at Greencastle of Barrington on Thursday.
+BACOA offers a hot noonday meal at the Barrington Park District on Monday.
 The program's activities include bingo, music, games and presentations on health and nutrition.
 Volunteers serve lunch, prepare and clean up table and kitchen areas, and check in program participants.

 Meals with Wheels